Frequently Asked Questions

 Even after the so called “4th trimester” breastfeeding on demand can absolutely be your choice (though for me personally the more scheduled approach was one of the reasons my own – in total 3.5 year long – breastfeeding journey was so successful).
 The key thing is whether your older baby associates sleeping directly with feeding – or anything else that involves your active help.
 As long as after 4 months (adjusted age) your baby does not fully depend on feeding to fall asleep, the road to more consolidated, restorative sleep is open for every baby, both breastfed and formula-fed.
 You guessed right – this is where I can help.

 Just to be clear – if anyone breastfeeds to sleep their older baby and it works for them, you all sleep well, then great!
 But it if doesn’t and you’re considering ending breastfeeding solely because of that – please do know it doesn’t have to end this way.
 To breastfeed or to sleep?
 That’s just not the right question.

 What locations are you serving?

-I’m based in Ireland, so the majority of my support goes to the Irish families.
+I’m based in Ireland, so the majority of my support goes to the families living here.
 Yet of course, thanks to the amazing opportunities of the online world, I am able to work with you wherever on Earth you are!
-Going global is very exciting, but staying local has its unbelievable charm too.
-I love in-home consultations, which I’m very happy to offer to the families living in Donabate – but 2020 proved that working fully online is absolutely possible, equally effective and nobody needs to frantically clean any messy evidence of normal life with kids in their home just because the sleep lady is visiting.
+Going global is very exciting, but staying local has its undeniable charm too.
+Pre-pandemic I loved in-home consultations, which I’m still happy to offer to the families living in Donabate – but 2020 proved that working fully online is absolutely possible, equally effective and nobody needs to frantically clean any messy evidence of normal life with kids in their home just because the sleep lady is visiting.